The empirical hardness side of the Reality Kernel: measured, not proven, and checked by physics and by a group of instruments rather than by trust.

 A meter that continues to separate genuine captures from forged captures remains useful.
 A meter that stops separating them is retired.
 It is not defended by assumption.

 Temporal order means the order of events inside one record and across participating instruments.
-In this volume, ordering comes from mutual analogue timestamping.
+In the analogue kernel, ordering comes from mutual analogue timestamping.

 Mutual analogue timestamping means that instruments observe timing structure in each other and in the shared scene.
 The timestamp is carried by physical behaviour, not by trust in a single clock.

 No discrete component is required for this ordering claim.
-One discrete digital instance, the Truth Beam, is optional and is documented separately at truthbeam.com.
+The discrete digital layer is optional; the Truth Beam is its demonstrated realisation, documented separately at truthbeam.com.

 A discrepancy is a measured difference between expected device behaviour and observed device behaviour.
 It is confirmed by re-running the physical challenge, not by trusting the reporting device.